Artie wants to kill Tony. Tony wants to kill Corrado and Livia. Everybody wants to kill Jimmy Altieri.

 - The hazardous “oral” behaviors which the episode title “Boca” punningly referred to a few episodes back are recognized here by Tony, who says with complete seriousness, “Cunnilingus and psychiatry brought us to this.”

 - The song “Inside of Me,” heard at the beginning of the episode, is by Little Steven (Steve Van Zandt).

 - An entire website could be devoted just to the study of the music on The Sopranos.
 David Chase collaborated with Kathryn Dayak and Martin Bruestle (and sometimes Steve Van Zandt) for music selection throughout the series, and their choices add a powerful dimension to the show.
-Each piece seems selected for the lyrical or tonal or sonic or narrational contributions that it can make to each episode.
+Each piece seems selected for the lyrical or tonal or sonic or narrational contribution that it can make to the episode at hand.
 The songs that close out each season, in particular, seem just perfect, and The Boss’ “State Trooper” here is no exception.